Hip dysplasia in dogs: signs, symptoms and treatment

 Another condition, Legg-Calve-Perthes disease, causes similar symptoms in young dogs and affects small breeds like toys and terriers.
 Although it’s a different condition, it can be treated in a similar way with hip replacement or removal of the femoral head.

-Treating hip dysplasia
+Treating hip dysplasia in dogs

 “Conservative management is based on a multi-pronged approach, says Sophie.